-We have audited the basic financial statements of the Authority as of and for the year ended June 30, 2017, and have issued our report thereon dated December 12, 2017, which contained an unmodified opinion on those financial statements.
+We have audited the basic financial statements of the Authority as of and for the year ended June 30, 2018, and have issued our report thereon dated November 29, 2018, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements of the Authority as a whole.
-The accompanying Schedule of Customer Facility Charge Revenues and Expenditures (Schedule) is presented for purposes of additional analysis as required by the California Civil Code Section 1939, as amended by Assembly Bill (AB) 2051, and is not a required part of the Authority's basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The accompanying Schedule of Customer Facility Charge Revenues and Expenditures, prepared on a cash basis, is presented for additional analysis as specified by the California Civil Code Section 1936, as amended, issued by the State, and is not a required part of the Authority's basic financial statements.
+It provides relevant information that is not provided by the basic financial statement, and is not intended to be a presentation in conformity with accounting principles generally accepted in the United States of America or a complete presentation in accordance with the accounting basis used for cash basis purposes.
+Under the cash basis, Customer Facility Charge revenues are recognized when received rather than when earned, and eligible expenditures are recognized when the related goods or services are paid.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Customer Facility Charge Revenues and Expenditures is fairly stated in all material respects in relation to the basic financial statements as a whole.